lucasnasc2/sales-tracker/README.md

 This app is not meant to be used profesionally.
 - It doesn't connect you any government tax authorities, so it's not authorized to emit valid receipts.
 - It doesn't give you IVA(tax) options.
-- It doesn't keep track of your stock (yet).
-- It doesn't let you apply discounts (yet).

 # How to set it up?

 ## Clone and configure
 - Clone this repository into our machine and using Node and NPM, install the dependencies.
+Run `npm install` on the root folder.
 - On the root folter, create a .env.local file
+- Also on the root folder, find the file globalConfig.js and edit the name of your organization, the color and your currency.

 ## Firebase backend/hosting
 This app is built with the firebase suit.
 It includes a noSql database, authentication and hosting.
 Each organization should create a firebase account, create a new project and connect it to the app.

 ### API keys:
-To register your app, fill your .env.local file like so:
+To register your app, fill out the .env.local file like so:
 ```
 VITE_FIREBASE_API_KEY=your apiKey
 VITE_FIREBASE_AUTH_DOMAIN=your authDomain